3 Ways to Be More Likeable at Work

-You know those people, the ones who are proficient at their job but, if you’re being completely honest, are no rock stars.
+You know those people, the ones who are proficient at their job.
+But, if you’re being completely honest, they’re no rock stars.
 Yet, somehow, they always seem to get promoted—and it irks you because you know you’re better at the job than they are.
+They just might be more likeable.

 Here’s the thing.
+It is not that we are doing something wrong; it is simply human nature to be driven by a primal need for connection.
 Just as we do not buy products rationally, we do not buy people rationally, either.
 We buy (and promote) people emotionally.
-Which means the game we are playing in the workplace (and in many other aspects of life) is not just a proficiency one.
-It is not wrong; it is simply human nature, a primal need for connection that drives us.
+Which means the game we are playing in the workplace, and in many other aspects of life, is not just a proficiency one.

 We gravitate toward things and people that make us feel good—we are chemically wired to.
 We are all addicts chasing feel-good endorphins.
-People that make us feel good make us want more of that feeling, and that is why they often get ahead.
+People that make us feel good make us want more of that feeling.
+That is why they often get ahead.

 This makes being likeable a powerful skill, one that we all need to develop in the workplace.
 So here are some tips to improve your likeability: